RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/SpecBit__types_8hpp.md

     // typdef to avoid having to use 'struct SpectrumEntry' every time typedef struct SpectrumEntry SpectrumEntry;

+    /// map mapping the name of a spectrum entry to the SpectrumEntry type.
+    /// In principle one could just use a vector instead of a map.
+However,
+    /// this requires a lot of caution to avoid filling up the vector with
+    /// more & more entries with the same name but different parameters
-    typedef std::map<std::string,SpectrumEntry> map_str_SpectrumEntry;
+    /// after one point is run so I thought this was the safer option typedef std::map<std::string,SpectrumEntry> map_str_SpectrumEntry;

+    /// class for setting & storing all spectrum entries of type SpectrumEntry
+    /// that need to be passed to vevacious (scale, input filenames & paths as
+    /// well as spectrum entries)
-    class SpectrumEntriesForVevacious
+    /// passed to vevacious before calling it class SpectrumEntriesForVevacious
     {
         public: